satek/rails_new/README.md

 The idea is to be able to quickly generate an app and be able to run it immediately with the database set up.
 When the app is generated `cd` into the folder and run `docker-compose up`.
-Now you can run other rails commands from another terminal or tmux pane.
+Now you should be able to send requests to your web app at http://localhost:3000 and run other rails commands from another terminal or tmux pane.

-E.g. `docker-compose run web rails db:setup` to set up the database. `docker-compose run web rails c` to start a Rails console.
+For example, `docker-compose run web rails db:setup` to set up the database. `docker-compose run web rails c` to start a Rails console.

 `web` in the commands above is a service defined in `docker-compose.yml`.
-You can of course add additional services such as `sidekiq` to the same file.
+You can, of course, add additional services such as `sidekiq` to the same file.